mkoohafkan/mkoohafkan.github.io/_posts/2020-01-30-generating-networks-from-polylines-with-arcgis.md

 information on the identity of the original polyline using the "ORIG_FID" field, we can use this field with the ArcGIS
 [Join Field](https://pro.arcgis.com/en/pro-app/tool-reference/data-management/join-field.htm)
 tool to join the "from" and "to" node IDs back to the segments.
 If you don't have any additional information from the polyline segments layer that you want to capture your network (e.g. segment length, name, etc.) you can join the "from" and "to" layers directly on the "ORIG_FID" field.
+Otherwise, you'll need to run the Join Field tool twice to join both the "from" and "to" layers to the polyline segments layer.
-Otherwise, you'll need to run the Join Field tool for each of the "from" and "to" layers.
 You'll only need to join the field containing the IDs of the node layer, but this field has the same name in the "from" and "to" layers; you may want to modify the field names of the "from" and "to" layers before joining in order to keep things straight.
 The end result is the "edge list" that defines our network object.

 ## Capturing node and edge weights

-We now have a node and edge list that define the structure of the network.
+We now have a node list and edge list that together define the structure of the network.
 If the geometric structure is all we need, we can jump straight to our program of choice (e.g. R, Python, etc.) to construct the network from the edge list.
 However, it's likely that we want to capture other information to define